 Also, don’t overcomplicate it.
 Really, don’t.
 A project has a beginning, middle, and end.
 If you want to go totally crazy, there’s also the getting ready before a project actually starts and the recapping after it’s over.
 Translated into stages, that breaks down to:

-5 Key Stages of a Project
+5 Key Project Stages

 - Plan the project